 This classic rom-com stars Julia Roberts as a woman who wants to destroy her best friend’s wedding.
 (Said friend is played by Dermot Mulroney.)
 After he announces his engagement, Robert’s character decides she actually wants to marry him.
 Watch it when you need to get over someone who you probably don’t want anyway.
 When they’re not the right one, it’s time to let them go.
 Here are 15 signs your relationship isn’t going to last.

 Waiting to Exhale

 Waiting to Exhale will get you through a breakup because it focuses on the relationships that really matter—like the ones you have with your best girlfriends.
 Based on the bestselling Terry McMillan novel, the story dives into the lives of four friends dealing with love and heartache.
 Don’t miss the fantastic scenes with Angela Bassett as a wife who takes fiery revenge on her cheating husband’s belongings.
 This will satisfy when you need some breakup movie rage-watching.
-It also features some pretty spectacular Jamaican scenery, putting it on par with these 12 best beach movies to help you survive winter.
+It also features some pretty spectacular Jamaican scenery.

 The Squid and the Whale